OS-RSPS/blog/_posts/10-21-23-patch-notes-spells-skilling-improvements-and-more/10-21-23-patch-notes-spells-skilling-improvements-and-more.md

 ***
 <em>Hey there, everyone!</em>

-<em>As we'd been ever not-so-subtly hinted towards, today's large patch focus will be on skilling improvements to Herblore, Farming, and Runecrafting as a whole.
+<em>As we'd been ever not-so-subtly hinting towards, today's large patch focus will be on skilling improvements to Herblore, Farming, and Runecrafting as a whole.
 Adjustments to a ton of their internal functions, alongside introducing outside elements, should help to alleviate and improve upon the otherwise fairly arduous, daunting process of having to level through these skills.</em>

 <em>We're hoping that by not only improving upon the experience of these skills making them significantly more approachable to members, it's an inherent way of addressing numerous community concerns and pain points regarding economic improvements.
 Throughout these patch notes, we'll be outlining the adjustments made to each of these three skills, alongside the other improvements that're being introduced.
 As always, for a more thorough breakdown of everything coming this patch, please head towards the bottom of the page for an indepth patch summary.